neiman-marcus/terraform-aws-jenkins-ha-agents/README.md

 * Giving custom names to ASG's has been removed.
 This should only impact external resources created outside of the module.
 * ASG's no longer rehydrate with launch template/configuration revisions.
 You will need to manaully rehydrate your ASG's with new instances.
 * Spot pricing variable has been removed as the agent ASG was moved to launch template, and does not require this parameter (defaults to on-demand max price).
 * Instance type variable has been changed to a list to accomodate multiple launch template overrides.
+If you use a non-default value, you will have to change your variable to a list.

 ### v2.1.0